wvangeit/Auctioneer/enchantrix/README-FIRST-ALPHA-BETA.txt

 Known current issues for 3.9.xxxx:

-. /enchantrix percentless <value> may not work correctly.
+. "/enchantrix percentless" may not work correctly, so it's been disabled for now . "/enchantrix bidbroker" may not work correctly, so it's been disabled for now .
+DE predictions for items above ilevel 55 are wrong.

+Enchantrix is undergoing a major re-write.
+The above issues won't be fixed until this re-write is complete.

-No doubt there are more known and recorded elsewhere, others known and not recorded, thos not known, heisenbugs and others.
+No doubt there are more known and recorded elsewhere, others known and not recorded, those not known, heisenbugs and others.

 If you're going to report a bug to us on our alpha/beta builds, please ensure you're using the latest development version from http://auctioneeraddon.com/dl Occasional IRC support on irc://irc.freenode.net/norganna